Bryan-Julius/Big-Data-Processing-Project/README.md

-The data source is going to beNOAA GOES-R satellite imagery (via S3) and HURDAT2 historical tracks.
+The data source is going to be NOAA GOES-R satellite imagery (via S3) and HURDAT2 historical tracks.
 I have more detailed information in my Proposal PDF in the Docs folder